Whitewater

 Email:

-All canoes must have full flotation, and you are required to have a wetsuit or drysuit as the water will still be cold.
+All canoes must have full flotation, and you are required to have a wetsuit or drysuit as the water will be cold.
 If you arrive without these, you will not be able to participate.

 The Basics